bumble-tech/appyx/documentation/navigation/multiplatform.md

         else -> false
     }
 ```
+### iOS

-For [iOS](#ios), you can send an event to the `backEvents` Channel to perform the standard back action as on other platforms.
+On [iOS](#ios), you can design a user interface element to enable back navigation, similar to how it's done on other platforms.
+In the example mentioned earlier, we create a Composable component `BackButton` that includes an `ArrowBack` icon.
+When this button is clicked, it triggers the back event through the `backEvents` `Channel`.